xalexalex/via/README.md

 - reach for the mouse to open a file or launch an application
 - waste time doing things that should be done by a computer.

+# Structure

+via is made up of three parts:

+- `via-feed` generates a list of menu options
+- `via-menu` interacts with the user
+- `via-open` opens or launches the choice

 # Usage

 `via` can: